 Projects for the Future: Research for the World of Tomorrow

 The objective of the DRESDYN project is the creation of a European platform for dynamo experiments and thermohydraulic studies with fluid sodium – the world’s first precession dynamo.
-With this facility it will be possible to simulate more realistically, for example, the evolution of the Earth’s magnetic field, the magnetosphere, than it has been possible with today’s propeller-driven dynamo experiments like the one in Riga.
-These methods will also yield detailed insights into metal melts to develop new liquid-metal batteries for storing energy and to research the safety of the next generation of liquid-metal-cooled nuclear reactors.
+With this facility it will be possible to simulate more realistically, for example, the evolution of cosmic magnetic fields than it has been possible so far.
+In addition, the experiments will allow detailed insights into metal melts to develop new liquid metal batteries for energy storage or to explore the use of liquid metals in high-temperature processes such as solar power plants.

 Contact: Dr. Gunter Gerbeth

-Coordinated by the HZDR, a new experimental facility is built at European XFEL in Hamburg: the Helmholtz International Beamline for Extreme Fields (HIBEF).
-It will be a key addition to the High-Energy Density Science Instrument (HED) there.
+Coordinated by the HZDR, a new experimental facility was built at European XFEL in Hamburg: the Helmholtz International Beamline for Extreme Fields (HIBEF).
+It is a key addition to the High-Energy Density Science Instrument (HED).
 By coupling laser light with X-rays and high magnetic fields our laboratory will allow for research under extreme conditions, thus providing a deeper insight into the structure of materials and in very fast natural processes.
 The results could be used to improve models of planet formation or build the foundation for innovation in materials and accelerator research.
 HIBEF is part of the "Helmholtz International Beamlines" (HIB), which are funded with a total of almost 30 million euros.
-The research at HIBEF is scheduled to start in 2018.

-With the expansion of the Radiation Source ELBE, a center for high power radiation sources was built between 2009 and 2014.
-The new constructions are home to a narrow and a broadband terahertz source and to experiments for coupling the high performance laser with the ELBE electron beam.
+With the expansion of the ELBE radiation source between 2009 and 2014, a Center for High-Power Radiation Sources was built, which houses a narrow-band and a broad-band terahertz source as well as experiments on coupling the high-power laser DRACO with the ELBE electron beam.
 Still under construction is the new petawatt laser system PENELOPE.